 If you told me there was an industry that you had a high likelihood of succeeding in, but it just required hard work.
 I’d take that gig 10/10 times.

 There are plenty of opportunities that are completely out of your control.
 Blogging is not one of those.
-You can start making more money from the getgo and
+You can start making more money with blogging from the getgo.

 Ever since I started blogging, it’s been a life changing experience.